robrohan/rizhi/readme.md

 ## Problems

-* I just felt like writing this one Saturday, it's kind of stream of consciousness coding.
+* It seems to work well, but I just felt like writing this one Saturday.
+It's kind of stream of consciousness coding.
 I wouldn't use this for anything incredibly important.
 * The client has to have Javascript turned on or the site wont work at all (just the index page will load)
 * Each page load makes several requests back to the server (to load other markdown files)